 “Patients, families, and members of the general public have a particularly important role to play in patient safety, but advocating for oneself in healthcare doesn’t necessarily come naturally,” says Laurie Thompson, Executive Director, MIPS.
 “You may not fully know the importance of being engaged in your healthcare or that you have rights in healthcare.
 Or, maybe a family member, friend, or neighbour has recently asked you to be a second set of eyes and ears as they navigate the healthcare system.
 We can help you learn to be an advocate.”

 MIPS staff and volunteers deliver free patient safety presentations based on their S.A.F.E.
-(Self-Advocacy for Everyone) Toolkit to workplaces and community groups, teaching participants how to engage with their healthcare providers and team, as well as how to ask questions, be informed, choose and be a patient advocate, and take part in healthcare decision-making.
+(Self-Advocacy for Everyone) Toolkit to workplaces and community groups, teaching participants how to

 Health systems are evolving to approach care and service based on partnerships with the public/patients and families.
 Everyone in your organization should be prepared to partner when they have contact with the healthcare system because:[2]